 They might make that landscaping job easier, but leaf blowers and gas-powered lawn and garden equipment can raise large amounts of dust and should be used sparingly.
 The best alternatives are to use a rake or broom.

 State law requires property owners to control dust on their property.
 That includes banning “the blowing of landscape debris into public roadways at any time by any person.”
-Local laws also ban the use of leaf blowers on dirt fields, road shoulders, loose dirt, and advise limited use of leaf blowers on high pollution advisory days.
+Local laws also ban the use of leaf blowers on dirt fields, road shoulders, or loose dirt, and advise limited use of leaf blowers on high pollution advisory days.
 To find out if there is an advisory, call (602) 771-2367, or visit www.CleanAirMakeMore.com.

 ATVs and Off Highway Vehicles

 Riding is prohibited on High Pollution Advisory (HPA) days in most of Maricopa County.
 Motor vehicle use on unpaved surfaces is restricted in Maricopa County.
 Before driving, riding, or parking on any land, check with the appropriate agency, such as your city and town, about the rules and requirements.
-You may be subject to fines and penalties if you violate these rules.
+Remember, you may be subject to fines and penalties if you violate these rules.

-For more information on laws regarding off-highway vehicle use, safety tips, obtaining permits, or to find places you can ride, visit the Arizona Game and Fish Department’s website at http://azstateparks.com/OHV/index.html.
+For more information on laws regarding off-highway vehicle use, safety tips, obtaining permits, or to find great places you can ride, visit the Arizona Game and Fish Department’s website at http://azstateparks.com/OHV/index.html.